 Are you surprised that not many other marketing agencies have achieved the International Trade recognition?

 I don’t know of any other agency winning this award.
 And I don’t know why because there are so many good creative organisations in the UK.
-The value of the creative industries to the UK is up from £94.8 billion in 2016 to £101.5 billion now, and has grown at nearly twice the rate of the economy since 2010, according to figures published by the Department for Digital, Media, Culture and Sport (DCMS).
-Our industry is known throughout the World as the very best, and I would encourage other agencies to embrace this.
+The value of the creative industries to the UK is up from £94.8 billion in 2016 to £101.5 billion now, and has grown at nearly twice the rate of the economy since 2010*.
+Our industry is known throughout the world as the very best, and I would encourage other agencies to embrace this.

-For OTB’s clients, now and in the future, what do you believe the Queen’s Award experience can give to them?
+For Think OTB’s clients, now and in the future, what do you believe the Queen’s Awards experience can give to them?

 We won the biggest award a company can win in the UK, we won it because of our success over many years.
-And we are successful because we are World Class at what we do.
-So, what does this give our marketing and advertising agency clients – well as the saying goes “success breeds success”.
-If clients want to be more successful in their marketing communications and engage better with their customers both online and offline they can be confident that OTB has a track record of succeeding.
+And we are successful because we are world class at what we do.
+So, what does this give our marketing and advertising agency clients?
+Well, as the saying goes, “success breeds success”.
+If clients want to be more successful in their marketing communications and engage better with their customers both online and offline they can be confident that Think OTB has a track record of succeeding.
 We didn’t set out to win an award – we set up the agency to create better ideas, better connections and better results.
 A creative marketing agency that delivers award-winning work created with a simple premise in mind – whilst we put evidence at the heart of marketing decisions, making an emotional connection between your brand and your customers is the basis for all successful marketing communications.

-Since 1988, we’ve brought confidence to marketing teams with our work online and offline and of course we bring creativity, outside the box is not just our name its philosophy for thinking differently, or from a new perspective.
-Today, our clients include the world’s leading brands and local SME’s who all aspire to do things better.
-When organisations are looking for a new agency they need to be confident they have the knowledge, the expertise and also the desire to get the best returns on marketing investment – this award gives them confidence in OTB to start a relationship…and see where it takes them.
+Since 1988, we’ve brought confidence to marketing teams with our work online and offline and of course we bring creativity – outside the box is not just our name, it’s our philosophy for thinking differently, or from a new perspective.
+Today, our clients include the world’s leading brands and local SMEs who all aspire to do things better.
+When organisations are looking for a new agency they need to be confident they have the knowledge, the expertise and also the desire to get the best returns on marketing investment – this award gives them confidence in Think OTB to start a relationship…and see where it takes them.